-- Complete, logical, and well-supported answer(s) to the question(s) or problem(s) presented. - Application of appropriate course concepts to the specific question(s) assigned. - Clear and concise articulation of ideas.
+- Complete, logical, and well-supported responses to all questions or problems presented. - Correct comprehension and application of appropriate course concepts. - Clear and concise articulation of ideas.

-The assigned question(s) and instructions will be provided by the FSP/NPS professors.
+The assigned question(s) and instructions will be provided by FSP/NPS professors.

 Review as necessary.